-- 1. Collect the sample when you first arrive at the site.

-- 2. Label the Whirl-pak with the site code, date of collection and time of collection.

-- 3. Wear gloves for collecting the sample.

-- 4. Be careful to not stir up sediment

-- 5. Fill the Whirl-pak bag as follows:
+- 1. Collect the sample when you first arrive at the site. - 2.
+Label the Whirl-pak with the site code, date of collection and time of collection. - 3.
+Wear gloves for collecting the sample. - 4.
+Be careful to not stir up sediment - 5.
+Fill the Whirl-Pak bag according to the photo below. - 6.
+Do not store the sample on ice.
+Bring sample to the office to conduct the analysis.